-Fig.4 and Fig. 5 show the results of the GA method proposed in this paper.
+Fig.12 and Fig. 13 show the results of the GA method proposed in this paper.
 Remember the GA method uses are generated.
-Sensor nodes in each subsets are connected and each subset can provide required modal identification a4) and since the SVD ratios of all the subset generated by the GA are smaller than the SVD upper bound, this number is increased to 7 (see Fig. 5).
-When using the GA methods, we found that it is highly advisable not to generate the chromosome from random, but to use a various chromosomes that can guarantee the connectivity first.
-This technique can significantly increase the computational time of the GA method.
-It can be seen from the Fig. 5 that compared with the heuristic method, the GA method seems to be able to generate more subsets each can SHM-covers the structure.
+Sensor nodes in each subsets are connected and each subset can provide required modal identification a12) and since the condition numbers of all the subset generated by the GA are smaller than the upper bound, this number is further increased to 7 (see Fig. 13).
+It can be seen from the Fig. 12 that compared with the heuristic method, the GA method seems to be able to generate more subsets each can SHM-covers the structure.
 However, it should be noted that the GA method needs an initial guess of subset number and cannot directly give the maximum number of subset that can generate as was in the heuristic method.
 Therefore, the GA method is much slower than the heuristic method.
+In addition, when using the GA methods, we found that it is highly advisable not to generate the chromosome from random, but to use a various chromosomes that can guarantee the connectivity first.
+This technique can significantly decrease the computational time of the GA method.